eliona-smart-building-assistant/booking-app/README.md

-# App Template
+# Booking app

-This template is a part of the Eliona App SDK.
-It can be used to create an app stub for an Eliona environment.

-## Configuration

-The app needs environment variables and database tables for configuration.
-To edit the database tables the app provides an own API access.
+This app allows managing booking of Eliona resources.
+It provides an API for external apps to allow synchronization with other services.

 ### Registration in Eliona ###